-All computation and storage in the subjects layer is organized into so-called subjects.
+All computation and storage in the subjects layer is organized into subjects and objects.
 A subject is an atomic thread with its own, private resources that are only accessible to the subject itself.
 "Atomic thread" means that a subject must be completely stored within a single site and that operations within a subject are executed in a strictly sequential, non-preemptive way.
 A prerequisite for this approach to work is that all elementary operations must be strictly non-blocking so that a subject will never freeze in the middle of a computation.
-A subject cannot access any of the resources outside of its private resources.
-The only way a subject can interact with the outside world is by sending messages to other subjects.
+A subject cannot access any of the resources outside of its private resources and the objects currently owned by it.
+The only way a subject can interact with the outside world is by sending objects to other subjects.
 A subject is bound to the site and the subject that created it.